robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^This allows us to avoid nontermination when computing the derivative, but it’s actually necessary even to construct a cyclic grammar in the first place—both implementations are immutable, so a closure allows us to postpone evaluation and therefore to close the loop.

+^We use somewhat different approaches to laziness in Objective-C and Swift.
+Let’s look at the Objective-C implementation.

 ---

 # **LAZINESS 😴 in OBJC**